 Notes: This was

-one the first British jet carrier aircraft.
+one the first British jet carrier aircraft, and were designed specifically to

-eventually phased out.
-They were
+were eventually phased out.
+They

-also operated by South Africa, usually in the long-range strike role, but were
+were also operated by South Africa, usually in the long-range strike role, but

-also phased out by that country.
+were also phased out by that country.

-The Buccaneer has an internal bomb bay, unusual for an aircraft of its size;
+The Buccaneer has an internal bomb bay, unusual for an aircraft of its

-this bay can hold 1.81 tons or 2040 liters of fuel.
+size; this bay can hold 1.81 tons or 2040 liters of fuel.

 The aircraft has ejection seats and is capable of in-flight refueling.